rhboot/shim-review/README.md

 [your text here]

 *******************************************************************************
-### What changes were made in the distor's secure boot chain since your SHIM was last signed?
+### What changes were made in the distro's secure boot chain since your SHIM was last signed?
 For example, signing new kernel's variants, UKI, systemd-boot, new certs, new CA, etc..
 *******************************************************************************
 [your text here]